Our Better World

 They want to make it convenient for users to support people or organisations doing good.
 They also hope to nurture a community of action takers through the updated website.

 I wanted to understand our users’ perceptions towards volunteering or donating.
 To learn what drives them to take an action, and to find out their motivations and frustrations when they take an action.
-On top of the interviews, I conducted user testing to observe their pain points as they navigate the existing website.
+Apart from user interviews, I conducted user testing to observe their pain points as they navigate the existing website.

 Pain-points and needs